-- Have earned a minimum 3.83 grade point average prior to junior year or 3.67 for senior year. - Have attained a leadership rating equal to 85% or more of maximum points allowed from the categories evaluated. - Have attained a character rating equal to 85% or more of the maximum points allowed from the categories evaluated. - Discipline reports will be reviewed and could impact a student's ability to be accepted into National Honor Society. - Have participated in three or more different activities through high school years, with at least one leadership type role (officer, captain).
+- Have earned a minimum 3.83 grade point average prior to junior year or 3.67 for senior year. - Have attained a leadership rating equal to 85% or more of maximum points allowed from the categories evaluated. - Have attained a character rating equal to 85% or more of the maximum points allowed from the categories evaluated. - Have participated in three or more different activities through high school years.